-Apple is suing the founder of semiconductor start-up Nuvia, who they claim broke his contract an ex-employee and violated the company's trust.
+Apple is suing the founder of semiconductor start-up Nuvia, who they claim broke his contract and violated the company's trust.

 Gerard Williams III in February quit Apple, and went on to found Nuvia, along with two other ex-Apple staff, John Bruno, and Manu Gulati.

 While at Apple, Williams oversaw design work on the company’s Arm-based processors for mobile devices.
 His new company Nuvia was first publicly revealed in November following a $53m investment by several prominent backers.
 The company hopes to design Arm-based microchips for use in data centers, a market sector currently dominated by x86 providers like Intel or AMD.

 Apple's main contention with Nuvia and its founder lies within Section 2.0 of the Employment Agreement that Williams signed on January 7, 2010.
 The agreement stipulates that the new employee must respect the technology and intellectual property of the company.

 Section 2.0 reads: "You understand that your employment by Apple creates a relationship of confidence and trust with respect to any information of a confidential, proprietary, and secret nature that may be disclosed to you or otherwise learned by you in the course of your employment at Apple, including but not limited to any confidential information of third parties disclosed to Apple."

 It continues: "You understand and agree that your employment by Apple requires you to keep all proprietary information in confidence and trust for the tenure of your employment and thereafter. and that you will not use or disclose Proprietary Information without the written consent of Apple, except as necessary to perform your duties as an employee of Apple."